 2021/22 | • | - | 58.7% | 54.5% | 62.8% | 66.1% | 67.3% |

-Based on the Active Lives Survey, the percentage of adults physically inactive has been between 24% and 32% for Hull, although as mentioned previously the figure in the local surveys have been around 43%, although the percentage in Hull has increased for 2020/21.
+Based on the Active Lives Survey, the percentage of adults physically inactive has been between 24% and 32% for Hull, although as mentioned previously the figure in the local surveys have been around 43%.

 Compared with benchmark